matrix-org/matrix-appservice-bridge/README.md

 All components operate on data models defined in the bridge.
 You can directly construct components: the bridge exposes the class constructor.

+### `Bridge`
+The component which orchestrates other components: a "glue" component.
+Provides a way to start the bridge.
+This is the component most examples use.
+Has dependencies on most of the components listed above.

 ### `BridgeStore`
 Provides basic document store (key-value) CRUD operations.